Implementing the PAC (Polar Alignment Correction) Interface

 The PAC interface can be implemented in two ways:

-1. Standalone Device: A dedicated polar alignment correction device (e.g., Avalon Universal Polar Alignment System) that mechanically adjusts the mount’s polar axis.
+1. Standalone Device: A dedicated polar alignment correction device (e.g., Avalon Universal Polar Alignment System or the MLAstro Robotic Polar Alignment) that mechanically adjusts the mount’s polar axis.

 2. Integrated into a Mount Driver: The PAC interface can be embedded directly into a telescope mount driver, allowing the mount to perform its own polar alignment corrections.